moby/moby/docs/swarm/swarm-tutorial/delete-service.md

 ## What's next?

-In the next step of the tutorial, you set up a new service and and apply a [rolling update](rolling-update.md).
+In the next step of the tutorial, you set up a new service and apply a [rolling update](rolling-update.md).